The Department of Communication and Rhetorical Studies currently offers two undergraduate minors.

 Open to all students with the exception of history of art majors in VPA’s School of Art, the visual culture minor should be of interest to students who seek a program that focuses on visual culture as the nexus of creative practice, advocacy, and criticism.

-To apply to the visual culture minor, please fill out our minor application form.
+To apply, please fill out the visual culture minor application form.